 "Ow, that hurt," he laughed, rubbing the sore spot.

 "Poop."
 He stuck his tongue out and cracked up at the look of mock offense on Curtis' face.

 "All right then," Curtis said dramatically, "that's unforgivable.
 Looks like the only way out of this is a fight to the death, mano y mano, battle royale."

 "Nope."
 Curtis puffed out his small chest.
 "We fight like men!"

-Malcolm hesitated, but at the look on Curtis' face, he relented almost immediately.
+He hesitated, but at the look on Curtis' face, he relented immediately.
 They entered the elevator and made their way down, continuing their exploration; once satisfied with that level, they went down another.
 This continued for a couple more floors until the two found themselves in a mostly deserted section, where they decided this would be the last level before heading back.

 As they strolled through a rather spacious corridor, Curtis stated, "Man, there is no one freaking here.
 Why have so much space?"

 "My mom says people from other facilities come to visit all the time.
 Maybe this is a high traffic area when that happens."